Burckhardt

 One of the most prolific modern biographers is the German writer, Emil Ludwig.
 Many of Ludwig’s full-length biographies (such as his biography of Napoleon) are mediocre.
 Some of his short biographies, however, are interesting.
 I recommend his book, Genius and Character, which is a collection of short biographies.
 Ludwig’s Three Titans — about Rembrandt, Michelangelo and Beethoven — is also interesting.

-Lin Yutang is a modern Chinese writer who lived abroad, and spent his literary career teaching foreigners about China.
+Lin Yutang is a modern Chinese writer who lived abroad, and spent his career teaching foreigners about China.
 One of his books is a biography of the eleventh century Chinese poet, Su Tungpo; it’s called The Gay Genius: The Life and Times of Su Tungpo.
 This book can teach one much about Chinese civilization.
 Lin Yutang has some literary talent, but like many modern writers, he doesn’t write concisely.
 His biography of Su Tungpo is considerably longer than it should be.

 Footnotes